meatnordrink/notebook/ads/ads.md

  * Try breaking out signed-up retargeting and applying CBO to this whole campaign.
     * Did, 11/5.
 At this point, sign-up retargeting at .48/link click.
     * If clicked-end campaign still spending high, delete an ad group and see if that allows you to lower spend. **check**
+      * Broken-out signed-up doing okay, not great (Nov 11) but okay - .55.
+But remaining ads went to hell under CBO; lowered budget, if it doesn't correct, go back to manual budgeting.
+And check out the performance on the analytics; check costs-per. **do**
  * `signed-up`: Confirmed that it's performing much worse than `onboard end` retargeting audience.
 Removed all but one fern ad, added new creative with Sept. woman. remove fern if still performing poorly; or lower budget for entire campaign if all performing poorly.
     * New ads don't seem to have been approved??
 Tried to re-publish, Oct.
 16th; lowered budget to $3 for now.
         * Sucking hard, mostly; fern ad doing alright.
 But haven't spent much.